 How can I enable lazy loading on my website?

 In the past, lazy loading has been complicated to enable due to conflicting web standards.
 Thankfully, WordPress has been pushing to standardize the specification for lazy loading.
 WordPress has developed a first-party lazy loading plugin, but it is currently only in testing phase because the specification (the code that indicates to browsers to implement lazy loading) is still not finalized.
 Once this happens and lazy loading provides a consistent experience across all browsers, WordPress will integrate the lazy loading plugin into WordPress core.
 The WordPress team is hoping to have this enabled in WordPress 5.4, set to release on March 31, but the implementation could be delayed until WordPress 5.5 if the specification is still not finalized.

 Update: Due to browser compatibility, lazy loading was not included in WordPress 5.4.
-It is currently scheduled to be included in WordPress 5.5, set to release on August 11, 2020.
+It was included in WordPress 5.5, released August 11, 2020.

 So for now, the best thing to do is patiently wait until lazy loading is integrated into WordPress core.
 You can always install the lazy loading plugin to access the feature now, but you could experience trouble with some browsers if you do.
 Thankfully, this change will be coming to WordPress core soon, and it’ll be very easy to implement once it arrives!